rhjdjong/SlipLib/README.md

 # ``sliplib`` &mdash; A module for the SLIP protocol

-The `sliplib` module implements the encoding and decoding functionality for SLIP packets, as described in :rfc:`1055`.
+The `sliplib` module implements the encoding and decoding functionality for SLIP packets, as described in [RFC 1055](https://www.rfc-editor.org/rfc/rfc1055.html).
 It defines encoding, decoding, and validation functions, as well as a  driver class that can be used to implement a SLIP protocol stack, and higher-level classes that